ceph/ceph/doc/glossary.rst

                 CloudStack, OpenNebula, and Proxmox VE.

 	Cluster Map
-                The set of maps comprising the monitor map, OSD map, PG map, MDS map, and CRUSH map, which together report the state of the Ceph cluster.
+                The set of maps consisting of the monitor map, OSD map, PG map, MDS map, and CRUSH map, which together report the state of the Ceph cluster.
 See :ref:`the "Cluster Map" section of the Architecture document<architecture_cluster_map>` for details.